BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 As said before, the ML approach can be changed (e.g., from decision tree to ANN) or the hyperparameters may be adjusted, e.g., the number of layers and neurons in an ANN or the maximum depth of a decision tree.
 Optimizing the ML configuration is often a question of *experience* (see, e.g., the ML cheat sheets mentioned above) as well as trial and error.

 The trial and error approach is obviously not satisfying.
+To make ML also accessible for people with lesser ML skills, the field of *automated machine learning (AutoML)* emerged.
+AutoML is an active field of research and there are numerous AutoML solutions available, both commercial and open source.

-You can also view finding the best ML configuration as an optimization task with the goal to reach the best prediction performance.
-Many ML toolsets provide features for performing such an optimization.
+AutoML regards the steps for configuring ML (pre-processing, model selection, hyperparameter tuning, etc.) as an optimization task.
+In  the multidimensional search space, the configuration is chosen with the best prediction performance.

 See Fig. 2.29 for the AutoModel feature in RapidMiner.

 ![Fig. 2.29: AutoModel feature in RapidMiner](images/RapidMiner_AutoModel.png)